 Ms O’Halloran was awarded the Member of the Order of Australia (AM) in the 2011 Australia Day Honours List, in recognition of her service to industrial relations and education sector.

 BEc, BEd, Grad Dip Acct, FFTA, GAICD

-Michael O’Neill is an experienced senior executive and director with over 25 years’ experience in financial services.
+Michael O’Neill is an experienced company director and executive with over 30 years’ experience in financial services.
 Michael has a strong background in finance, risk and governance, having held roles as Chief Financial Officer and Chief Risk Officer for NAB’s Personal Banking Division in Australia and Treasurer for the NAB Group.
 Michael also has a background in risk management consulting and audit with KPMG.
-Michael holds a number of non-executive positions including Chairman of Gymnastics Victoria.
-He is the Chair of the Large Exposures Committee, a member of the Risk and Compliance Committee and the Nominations Committee.
+Michael holds a number of non-executive positions including Chair of the Board Audit and Risk Committee at The Royal Women’s Hospital and he was Chairman of Gymnastics Victoria from 2014-2019.
+Michael is the Chair of the Large Exposures Committee, a member of the Audit Committee, the Risk and Compliance Committee and the Nominations Committee.